ZeynepTikir/EventTracker/README.md

 # EventTracker 📅✅

 EventTracker is an Android app that helps users manage their daily tasks and pomodoro sessions efficiently.
-It combines task tracking and productivity analytics in a clean, user-friendly interface.
+It combines task tracking, productivity analytics, and notifications in a clean, user-friendly interface.

 ## Features